 All tasks which Year 11 students are expected to complete at home are exam preparation and revision tasks.
 These tasks will give our students knowledge of content or offer practice of questions that typically appear in GCSE exams.
 The completion of these tasks is crucial to our students' success in their exams.
 Teachers will ensure that all students leave school with a clear understanding of how to complete these tasks and will offer after school support should any students need further help to complete them.
-Students who fail to complete these tasks without good reason will receive a homework detention.
-Students who fail the homework detentions will receive a C4 whole school behaviour detention.
+The school also offers a Year 11 Study Room so that students can complete exam preparation and revision tasks before they go home.
+Students who fail to complete these tasks without good reason will receive a detention organised for the next evening students will serve this detention in the Dining Room.
+Students who fail these detentions will receive a C4 behaviour detention.

-SLT will monitor the students who receive a C4 for failing to appear at the faculty detention.
+SLT will monitor the students who receive a C4 for failing to appear at the department detention on Fridays after school.
 The school will invite the parents of those students who are accumulating a number of these C4 detentions so the support can be put in place to help the student.